OK Google - What's the best way to...

 And right now, it's clear that things are moving in the direction of increased voice searches.

-The only question is...will you be ready?
+The only question is... are you ready?